T-Pau/Joyride/README.md

 ![Screenshot](screenshot.png)

-This program monitors the controllers connected to your Commodore 64 and displays relevant information depending on their types.
+This program monitors the controllers connected to your Commodore 64 / 128 and displays relevant information depending on their types.
 You can use the function keys to select the correct type or to display raw data.

-Adapters that support more than two controllers don't fit in the main screen. `F7` switches to a layout that supports four controllers per page.

 For digital inputs, the button or direction is inverted when pressed.
 Analog inputs are displayed as numbers and by positioning a cursor.